 To stay comfortable, you should adhere to a liquid and soft food diet.
 Follow this routine until the initial soreness fades.
 Refrain from using straws, as the sucking motion can pull out stitches and cause bleeding.

 Restore Oral Health With Tooth Extractions

-If you or a loved one has tooth extraction needs, contact our Chester Springs, PA practice and book a consultation today.
+If you or a loved one has tooth extraction needs in Chester Springs, PA, contact our practice and book a consultation today.
 While losing a tooth may not be a preferred option in many cases, it may be the best way to restore your oral health.
-At Byers Station Dental, our dentists take a gentle approach when performing simple tooth extractions for patients of all ages and can also help your family explore effective tooth replacement options if needed.
+At Byers Station Dental, our dentists take a gentle approach when performing simple tooth extractions for patients of all ages.
+They can also help your family explore effective tooth replacement options if needed.